kurt-krueckeberg/open-fda-device-events/docs/api.md

 ## Authorization

-Anyone can get an authorization key for the API.
-It allows more search queries per minute:
+An authorization key for the API allows one to make more API calls per minute:

-- With no API key: 240 requests are allowed per minute, per IP address; and 1,000 requests are allowed per day, per IP address.
+- With no API key: 240 requests allowed per minute, per IP address; 1,000 requests per day, per IP address.

-- With API key: 240 rUsing your API key:
+- With API key: 240 requests per minute; 120,000 requests per day.

 ### Authentication